 1. Right click on the desktop and select New and then Folder.
 Name this folder Workshop.

-7. The ExtraTableauDesktopActivities.pdf and ExtraTableauTipsandTricks.pdf are extra activities you can try out to learn more about Tableau on your own.
+6. The folder also contains extra activities and resources you can use to learn more about Tableau on your own.

 Table of Contents

 - Creating Bar Graphs

 - Creating Gantt Charts